Residence documents: information for financial providers

 We are replacing BRPs and BRCs with eVisas

-The Home Office will stop issuing biometric physical immigration documents, in the form of BRPs and BRCs, later this year and most BRPs will expire by the end of 2024.
-Most BRCs and FWP cards will also expire at the end of 2024, but a small number of BRPs and BRCs issued before 2021, may show a later expiry date.
+The Home Office stopped issuing biometric physical immigration documents, in the form of BRPs and BRCs, from 31 October 2024 and most BRPs will expire on 31 December 2024.
+Most BRCs and FWP cards will also expire at the end of this year, but a small number of BRPs and BRCs issued before 2021 may show a later expiry date.

-The transition to eVisas is already underway, with millions of customers already receiving them on select immigration routes, such as the EU Settlement Scheme (EUSS).
+The transition to eVisas is already underway, with millions of customers already receiving them.

 The transition to digital documents/eVisas will continue into 2025 when we will stop issuing stamps/vignettes in passports too.